ibm-mas/ansible-devops/ibm/mas_devops/roles/uds/README.md

 - Default Value: None

 ### uds_tls_crt_local_file_path
-The path on the local system to a file containing the TLS CA certiticate of the AnalyticsProxy to be used when the Maximo Application Suite is registered with UDS.
+The path on the local system to a file containing the TLS CA certificate of the AnalyticsProxy to be used when the Maximo Application Suite is registered with UDS.
 This variable is only used if `uds_tls_crt` has not been set.

 - Optional, used to instruct the role to set up MAS for an existing SLS instance.
 - Environment Variable: `UDS_TLS_CERT_LOCAL_FILE`